-Allocation retail/café/restaurant/leisure uses, hotel, offices, BI workspace, archiving/storage facilities, appropriate DI community facilities and public open space.
+Appropriate meanwhile uses will be supported where they do not prejudice proposals for the comprehensive redevelopment of the wider site.
 Justification Redevelopment will support the long term regeneration of the Peninsula through bringing back into use a large parcel of contaminated land.
 Site Context The site is located on the western side of Greenwich Peninsula, south of North Greenwich Station and bounded by Millennium Way and the A102.
-Much of the site is open area, with the 61m gasholder structure a monumental industrial landmark in the centre of the site providing a clear marker on the skyline along with the nearby O2 dome.
+Much of the site is open area, with the 61m former gasholder structure a monumental industrial landmark in the centre of the site providing a clear marker on the skyline along with the nearby O2 dome.
 The southern part of the site contains a mix of low rise buildings and large areas of hardstanding.
 The former London School Board Dreadnought School at the southwestern corner of the site was constructed in the 1890s and is currently in use by the Horniman Museum as the Study Collections Centre.
 It makes a positive contribution to the character of the area.
 There are a number of mature trees and vegetation present across the site.
 The wider area comprises SIL to the west, including a number safeguarded wharves and Brenntag, and the Knight Dragon site to the north, east and south.
 The 49m flue of the energy centre is a distinctive landmark at the south eastern edge of the site.
 Pedestrian and cycle links to the north, east and west and across the major roads are limited.
 The site is bounded by two major roads which are a major source of road, as are the activities within the SIL (particularly the safeguarded wharves).
 The Development Consent Order (DCO) for the Silvertown Tunnel was granted in May 2018, and construction of the tunnel and associated works is due to commence in late 2019.
 The DCO includes demolition of the existing footbridge over the A102 and construction of a new footbridge that aligns with Boord Street.
-Site Requirements Proposals for the site will need to be guided by a comprehensive masterplan • Proposals must not prejudice the construction or future operational requirements of the Silvertown Tunnel. • Residential use concentrated in the east of the site and including a range of tenures and typologies • Provision of appropriate D1 community facilities to meet the needs of residents • Commercial uses concentrated to the west of the site to provide a buffer from the A102 and industrial uses
+Site Requirements Proposals for individual development parcels must not compromise or prejudice the objectives for the wider site and Peninsula and/or the delivery of adjacent development parcels.
+Proposals must not prejudice the construction or future operational requirements of the Silvertown Tunnel.
+Residential use concentrated in the east of the site and including a range of tenures and typologies Commercial uses concentrated to the west of the site to provide a buffer from the A102 and industrial uses Provision of appropriate D1 social infrastructure to meet the needs of new residents including a primary school if required